BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: (Vine) copula overview and example

-Corresponding algorithms exist for both of those steps and in the rest of the paper, we assume consistency of the vine copula estimators for which we use the implementation by \cite{Nagler2016}.
+Corresponding algorithms exist for both of those steps and in the rest of the paper, we assume consistency of the vine copula estimators for which we use the implementation by \cite{Nagler2016}, namely its Python version -\verb|pyvinecopulib|.